-I majored in philosophy and minored in pre-law at San Francisco State University, and chose a legal career over an academic one in order to immerse myself in civil rights and justice issues.
-After graduating from McGeorge School of Law, I practiced criminal defense law throughout California and the West.
-I tried dozens of cases, wrote and argued hundreds of motions, and represented over 1,000 defendants in the state and Federal courts.
-I apprenticed with legendary criminal lawyer J. Tony Serra in San Francisco for 8 years before returning to my hometown of San Diego, where I represented the indigent as a court-appointed attorney.
-Along the way I received a Master of Arts degree in philosophy at San Diego State University while practicing law full-time.
-After moving to Boulder, Colorado, I began teaching philosophy at Front Range Community College.
-Following the completion of my degree at Binghamton University (The State University of New York), where I was a doctoral student in their Social, Political, Ethical, and Legal philosophy program (SPEL), I was Lecturer in Ethics and Law, Department of Humanities, United States Coast Guard Academy, New London, Connecticut.
-I was appointed to the faculty of the Department of Criminal Justice, Cal State Stanislaus, in 2017.
-At Stan State, I teach courses in law, procedure, and ethics, and advise students majoring in our Criminal Legal Studies concentration as well as those students seeking careers in law.
+I majored in philosophy and minored in pre-law at San Francisco State University.
+After graduating from McGeorge School of Law, I apprenticed with legendary criminal lawyer J. Tony Serra in San Francisco for eight years before returning to my hometown of San Diego, where I represented the indigent as a court-appointed attorney.
+While practicing law full time I obtained a Master of Arts degree in philosophy at San Diego State University.
+In 2010 I started teaching philosophy at Front Range Community College in Boulder, Colorado.
+After earning my Ph.D. in the Social, Political, Ethical, and Legal philosophy program at Binghamton University (The State University of New York), I was Visiting Lecturer in Ethics and Law at the United States Coast Guard Academy in New London, Connecticut.
+In 2017, I was appointed assistant professor in the Department of Criminal Justice, Cal State Stanislaus, where I teach courses in law, procedure, and ethics, and advise students majoring in our Criminal Legal Studies concentration as well as students seeking careers in law.